-The British Isles are home to a phenomenal 15,000 species of fungi and wild mushrooms, found in a variety of habitats but most often in woodlands, fields and grassland but you may be lucky enough to see some growing in your own garden.
+The British Isles are home to a phenomenal 15,000 species of fungi and wild mushrooms, found in a range of habitats but most often in woodlands, fields and grassland – you may be lucky enough to find some growing in your own garden.

 Field mushroom (Agaricus campestris)